billkarsh/SpikeGLX/Markdown/Manual-Text.md

 #### Stream Length

-To allow leisurely fetching of data from remote applications the streams are currently sized to hold the smaller of {30 seconds of data, 25% of your physical RAM}.
+To allow leisurely fetching of data from remote applications the streams are currently sized to hold the smaller of {30 seconds of data, 60% of your physical RAM}.
 If a 30 second history would be too large you will see a message in the Console window at run startup like:
 *"Stream length limited to 19 seconds."* This adjustment does not affect data acquisition.

-#### Synchronization

-Several methods act to synchronize the streams with each other:

-* The strongest method is your own responsibility.
-Each stream can be fed a common sync waveform of your devising that will be recorded with your data.
-This is the best way to align the data in your own post-processing.

-* When you select `software trigger` on the IM Setup Tab, SpikeGLX does its best to ensure that both streams begin acquiring data at the same time.
-If you select `hardware trigger` you can optionally run a wire from the NI-DAQ device's start terminal to the Imec start terminal to start them simultaneously.
-(_Imec hardware triggering is not currently implemented_).

-* The various [**gate/trigger**](#trigger-modes) file writing methods operate on both streams at the same time and use wall-clock time to coordinate file writing across streams.

 ### Channel Naming and Ordering

 #### Imec Channels

-The Imec stream acquires **three distinct types** of channels:
+Each Imec stream acquires **three distinct types** of channels:

 ```
 1. AP = 16-bit action potential channels